-‘Bachelor’ Couple Arie Luyendyk Jr. & Lauren Burnham Share Sweet Gender Reveal For Their Twins
+'Bachelor' Couple Arie Luyendyk Jr. & Lauren Burnham Share Sweet Gender Reveal For Their Twins

 "They are going to be the cutest duo!
 Congrats!!" added pal Jade Roper.

-Arie and Lauren also posted a YouTube video that featured the exact moment they found out their babies’ gender.
-The reality TV lovebirds actually shot the too-cute clip while parked in a Chick Fila A parking lot after picking up lunch.
+Arie and Lauren also posted a YouTube video that featured the exact moment they found out their babies' gender.
+The reality TV lovebirds actually shot the too-cute clip while parked in a Chick-fil-A parking lot after picking up lunch.

 In the video, which can be seen below, the couple speculated before opening the envelope given to them by their doctor, with Lauren guessing that they were having two more girls.
 Arie acknowledged that would be "sweet," but admitted he wouldn't mind seeing a teaser for at least one boy written on the paper.

-The Bachelor stars both squealed with excitement once they opened the envelope, and later revealed they were “still crying” over the results as they drove home.
-The duo filmed much of the 11-minutes of footage in black and white so fans wouldn’t be able to see what color the cotton candy as a pal operated a candy-making machine in Arie and Lauren’s back yard.
+The Bachelor stars both squealed with excitement once they opened the envelope, and later revealed they were "still crying" over the results as they drove home.
+The duo filmed much of the 11-minutes of footage in black-and-white so that fans wouldn't be able to see the color of the cotton candy as a pal operated a candy-making machine in Arie and Lauren's backyard.

-At the end of the video, the color came on and the billowy pink and blue treats were shown.
+At the end of the video, the color came on, and the billowy pink and blue treats were shown.